 If you or someone you know is employed in the military of law enforcement with DWI charges, it’s crucial you contact an experienced criminal defense attorney.
 You will need representation for both criminal and administrative penalties from your career.

-Tyler Flood & Associates, Inc. accepts clients throughout the greater Harris County area including Tomball, West University Place, Pasadena and Houston.
+[firm] accepts clients throughout the greater Harris County area including Tomball, West University Place, Pasadena and Houston.

 This article was last updated on March 11th, 2019.